 I grew up in Omiš, Croatia.
 One would think I was always appreciative of mountains living in a place like that, but it took moving to Seattle to realize that free time is best spent outdoors.
-You can see some of my outings here.

 News